lillallol/temp/README.md

 const myVariable = myValues;
 ```

 leading to safer static type checking.
-So in the end the ability to use type
+It it the ability to use type assertions
-assertions is causing loss in static typing.
+that leads to loss in static typing, not the inability to use them.
 </details>

 <!-- #endregion -->